stackotter/delta-client/README.md

 ## Discord [![Discord](https://img.shields.io/discord/851058836776419368.svg?label=&logo=discord&logoColor=ffffff&color=5C5C5C&labelColor=6A7EC2)](https://discord.gg/xZPyDbmR6k)

-If you need help with something, want to talk with me or just like the project enough, feel free to join the community on [Discord](https://discord.gg/xZPyDbmR6k)
+If you want to have a say in the development of the client or have any questions, feel free to join the community on [Discord](https://discord.gg/xZPyDbmR6k)

 ## Metrics